 where we omit indices of tensorial structure.
-We will consider a compact space, so $\Delta$ has a discrete set of eigenvalues $\lambda_{n}$.
-The one-loop partition function is
+Since we are considering a compact space, $\Delta$ has a discrete set of eigenvalues $\lambda_{n}$.
+The one-loop partition function is expressed as follows:

-If we consider non-compact space, the spectrum becomes continuous and one-loop partition function is divergent and it is proportional to volume.
+If we consider a non-compact space, the spectrum becomes continuous and the one-loop partition function is divergent, which is proportional to the volume.
 This divergence can be absorbed by the renormalization of the Newton constant.

 The heat kernel is defined as

 which we usually call a propagator.
 We can normalize the eigenfunctions as

 The trace of the heat kernel is given by